Healthy Aging Academy at a Glance

-The Active Ageing Association is an informative portal and a virtual community, devoted to all aspects of Healthy Aging.
+The Healthy Aging Academy is an informative portal and a marketplace, devoted to all aspects of Healthy Aging.
 From the diet to the prevention of cardiovascular, neurological and metabolic diseases, from the aesthetic and anti-aging medicine to the preservation of your mental well-being, from the promotion of work over 50’s to the more relaxing activities in leisure time: these are only a few themes we deal with.
-Do you want to know more about the Association and how to join us?
+Do you want to know more about?
 Click on the button and start browsing!

 What does “Active Ageing” mean?